Crashes are a fact of life.

 Much of the adjustment happens via inflation.
 In other words, house prices flatline for several years whilst inflation cuts those prices in real terms.
 The last proper UK housing crash was in 1990 and it took over 5 years for the market to clear and normalise.

-So today, I’m featuring an extract from JL Collins excellent book The Simple Path to Wealth to remind us that we need to toughen up to be good investors (as well as cutting our spending on donuts & soft furnishings and using our legs etc etc).
+So today, I’m featuring an extract from JL Collins excellent book The Simple Path to Wealth to remind us that we need to toughen up to be good investors.

-So how should we deal with the coming market crash if we are invested in shares?
+So how should we deal with the coming stockmarket crash if we are invested in shares?
 Here’s JL Collins:

 Pundits and professors say “treat the symptoms” of volatility.